Pakistan and Mongolia

 But this traditional lifestyle has started to change.
 Thousands of families have lost their animals during harsh winters and moved to cities in search of new work.

-During the winter of 2016/2017, Mongolia experienced a dzud, its second in two years.
+In the each of the winters of 2015/2016 and 2016/2017, Mongolia experienced a dzud.
 This extreme weather event is marked by hot, dry summers and extremely cold, snowy winters.
 Herders may lose their animals to hunger or not be able to travel through the snow to buy food for their livestock or themselves.

-This could lead to food shortages and disease, and families who lose their livestock may no longer be able to make a living.
+This can lead to food shortages and disease, and families who lose their livestock may no longer be able to make a living.

-During the last two dzuds, the British Red Cross’ partner the Mongolian Red Cross supported people with food parcels, heating fuel and clean drinking water.
+During the dzuds, the British Red Cross’ partner the Mongolian Red Cross supported people with food parcels, heating fuel and clean drinking water.

-Now we are helping to prepare for future dzuds by storing supplies, such as hay for animals, in advance.
+In 2018 and 2019, we also helped to prepare for future dzuds by storing supplies, such as hay for animals, in advance.
 They can then easily be given to herders when needed.

 Using our experience in giving cash grants in emergencies, the British Red Cross supported the Mongolian Red Cross to give grants to 2,000 herder families.
 We also supplied animal care kits.
-Both will help people keep themselves and their animals going.
+Both helped people keep themselves and their animals going.

-This is part of a new system called forecast-based financing.
-Using weather forecast and other scientific data, the Red Cross will help predict when help will be needed with natural disasters.
+This was part of a Red Cross Movement system called forecast-based financing.
+Using weather forecast and other scientific data, the Red Cross helps predict when help will be needed with natural disasters.